csquared/arduino-http-switch/readme.md

 # Arduino HTTP Switch

-This is the arduino code for a project that implements a HTTP-controllable power supply.
+This is the arduino code for a project that implements an HTTP-controllable power supply.

 It works by turning pin 8 on when it recieves a GET request to `/on`.